 About ten years ago, the Kali’nas, one of French Guiana’s indigenous groups, started organizing annual games to challenge each other in traditional games and contests.
 Nowadays various indigenous groups, French Guyanese, French and even international teams participate in the weekend-long, adrenaline-filled event.

 It’s quite a spectacle watching people climbing coconut trees, throwing spears, pulling a fishing boat ashore, and running while carrying a 20-kilo tree trunk.
-Who knows, perhaps you can join a team.

-In some parts of South America sloths are still hunted for their meat and many die in deforestation projects, because at 400 meters per hour they are not fast enough to escape from the forest when the bulldozing starts.
+In some parts of South America sloths are still hunted for their meat and many die in deforestation projects because at 400 meters per hour they are not fast enough to escape from the forest when the bulldozing starts.

 French Guiana, however, has a relatively strict policy on protecting sloths, and as a result it’s the best place in South America to see them in the wild.
 Especially the Rorota Trail just outside Cayenne is a well-known home for them.

 5. Suriname – Celebrate New Year’s Eve During the Day

 The most important part of Suriname’s New Year’s Eve is celebrated during the day, smack downtown, instead of in the evening at somebody’s home.
 Around noon Paramaribo’s center is packed when a twenty-minute roar starts as a line of two kilometers of firecrackers is lit.

 Bring earplugs, and your camera.
 This is the start of an afternoon-long binge of drinking and dancing in the street.

 6. Suriname – Watch Winti Rituals